squiquem/RT/README.md

 ## Features

 - The scene can be modified in real-time and the program uses multithreading to speed up calculations.<br/>
-- Every object can be modified by its type, color or variable as reflection, transparency, coefficient of refraction and more.<br />
+- Every object can be modified by its type, color or variable as reflection, transparency, coefficient of refraction and more.<br/>
 - Any object can have a texture (xpm format, perlin sound, checkerboard, etc.).<br/>
 - The program supports filters as sepia or black and white and more.<br/>
 - Change the reflection max value for all the reflective surfaces.<br/>